cepdnaclk/e19-4yp-Enhancing-Multimodal-Fusion-Techniques-for-Depression-Detection/README.md

    - **Do not merge your PR into `main` without approval from another team member.**

-**Modeling**
+# Modeling

 The LumiThrive application uses a multimodal fusion framework to detect depression from audio, video, text, and optional clinical features.
 The modeling pipeline is built using Python and trained using PyTorch and scikit-learn.

 **Modalities and Feature Extraction**

 Modality	Tools Used	Features

-Text	NLTK, HuggingFace Transformers	Word embeddings, sentiment scores, LIWC features Audio	OpenSMILE	MFCCs, pitch, prosody, jitter, shimmer Video	OpenFace	Facial Action Units (FAUs), eye gaze, head movement Clinical	Manual or automated survey data	PHQ-9 score, sleep pattern, medication usage
+   - Text	NLTK, HuggingFace Transformers	Word embeddings, sentiment scores, LIWC features
+   - Audio	OpenSMILE	MFCCs, pitch, prosody, jitter, shimmer
+   - Video	OpenFace	Facial Action Units (FAUs), eye gaze, head movement
+   - Clinical	Manual or automated survey data	PHQ-9 score, sleep pattern, medication usage

 **Model Architecture**

 The application supports the following modeling strategies:

 1. Early Fusion Model

-Input: Concatenated feature vectors from all available modalities
+   - Input: Concatenated feature vectors from all available modalities

-Model: MLP (Multi-Layer Perceptron)
+   - Model: MLP (Multi-Layer Perceptron)

-Loss Function: Binary Cross Entropy (for classification) or MSE (for regression)
+   - Loss Function: Binary Cross Entropy (for classification) or MSE (for regression)

-Use Case: When all modalities are present and aligned
+   - Use Case: When all modalities are present and aligned

 2. Attention-Based Fusion

-Input: Independent modality encoders (e.g., BERT for text, CNN for video)
+   - Input: Independent modality encoders (e.g., BERT for text, CNN for video)

-Fusion Layer: Cross-modal attention mechanism
+   - Fusion Layer: Cross-modal attention mechanism

-Output Layer: Fully-connected layers with softmax or sigmoid
+   - Output Layer: Fully-connected layers with softmax or sigmoid

-Advantage: Dynamically learns which modality is more important per instance
+   - Advantage: Dynamically learns which modality is more important per instance

-3. Modality Dropout / Robust Fusion
+4. Modality Dropout / Robust Fusion

-Uses modality dropout during training to simulate missing modalities
+   - Uses modality dropout during training to simulate missing modalities

-Trained to be resilient to incomplete inputs at inference time
+   - Trained to be resilient to incomplete inputs at inference time

-Can degrade gracefully with one or more missing modalities
+   - Can degrade gracefully with one or more missing modalities

 **Training Workflow**

-bash
+- bash

-Copy
+- Copy

-Edit
+- Edit

 # Setup Python environment

 conda create -n lumi_model python=3.10
 conda activate lumi_model
 pip install -r requirements.txt

 # Run training script

 python train_model.py --config configs/early_fusion.yaml

 Trained models are saved to the /backend/models/ folder and automatically loaded during deployment.

 **Inference Flow**

-User uploads a recording (video/audio) or completes a clinical form
+- User uploads a recording (video/audio) or completes a clinical form

-The frontend sends it to the backend API
+- The frontend sends it to the backend API

-The backend extracts features and sends them to the selected model
+- The backend extracts features and sends them to the selected model

-The model returns a depression likelihood score (0–1) or classification label (e.g., "depressed" / "not depressed")
+- The model returns a depression likelihood score (0–1) or classification label (e.g., "depressed" / "not depressed")

-The result is visualized in the dashboard
+- The result is visualized in the dashboard

 **Model Evaluation**
-Metric	Value
+- Metric	Value

-Accuracy	85–92% (depending on modality availability) F1 Score	0.88
+- Accuracy	(depending on modality availability)

+- F1 Score

-AUC-ROC	0.91
+- AUC-ROC

-MAE (regression)	0.12
+- MAE (regression)

 **Notes**
 Models are trained on the DAIC-WOZ dataset